jfree/orson-charts/README.md

 History
 -------

+Not Yet Released : Version 1.4

+- fixed bug in hinting for tick labels on NumberAxis3D;
+- fixed Utils.js functions that didn't work with Internet Explorer 9.

 11-Apr-2014 : Version 1.3

 - added chart mouse event and tooltip support for the chart viewer in Swing;